rmcanany/SolidEdgeHousekeeper/README.md

 ![File list sorting options](My%20Project/media/file_sort_options.png)

-You can choose sorting options of `None`, `Alphabetic`, or `Dependency`.
+You can choose sorting options of `Unsorted`, `Alphabetic`, `Dependency`, or `Random sample`.
 These options are set on the **Configuration** Tab.

-The `None` option is primarily intended to preserve the order on imported lists.
+The `Unsorted` option is primarily intended to preserve the order of imported lists.

 The `Dependency` option is useful in conjunction with the `Update part copy` commands.
 It is intended to help eliminate the tedious `model out-of-date` (dark gray corners) on drawings.

-In practice, along with `Update part copies` command, you would probably also want to run the `Activate and update all` Assembly command, and the `Update drawing views` Draft command.

 The dependency ordering is not fool proof.
 It has trouble with mutual dependencies, such as Interpart copies.
 I've had some luck simply running the process two times in a row.

+The `Random sample` option randomly selects and shuffles a fraction of the total files found.
+The `Sample fraction` is a decimal number between `0.0` and `1.0`.

+This option is primarily intended for software testing, but can be used for any purpose.

 ### Filtering